GafferHQ/gaffer/doc/doxygenPages/main.md

 Gaffer
 ------

 This library provides the basis for creating node graphs using the Gaffer::Node and Gaffer::Plug classes.
-It provides a concrete node types, such as Gaffer::Expression and Gaffer::Random -but most nodes are implemented in libraries with a specific area of focus.
+It provides a few concrete node types, such as Gaffer::Expression and Gaffer::Random - but most nodes are implemented in libraries with a specific area of focus.

 GafferImage
 -----------